Indirect data-driven predictive control and the state-space predictor: NUMERICAL EXPERIMENTS

-Fig. \ref{dFig} shows how prediction errors and control costs scale with the training dataset size $d$ for each predictor.
-Bar heights are sample means over 1,000 Monte Carlo simulations with a test duration of 400 time steps.
+The first and second columns in Fig. \ref{dFig} show how prediction errors scale with the training dataset size $d$ for each predictor.
+Bar heights are sample means over 10,000 Monte Carlo runs with a test duration of 400 time steps.
 Training datasets are gathered in open loop for the top row of plots and closed loop for the bottom.
-The left and center columns show prediction root mean square errors (RMSEs) on test data gathered in open and closed loop, respectively.
+The first and second columns show prediction root mean squared errors (RMSEs) on test data gathered in open and closed loop, respectively.
 RMSEs are averaged over elements of $y$ and over steps-ahead predictors.
-In the top left plot, the $d = 30$ bars for all predictors other than the state-space predictor extend well beyond the upper vertical axis limit, from 0.27 for the fixed-length predictor to 0.38 for the subspace predictor.
-As expected, test RMSEs decrease for all predictors as the training dataset size increases.
+The state-space predictor is formable with the smallest training dataset (10 examples), when the other predictors' data matrices are rank-deficient.
+Test RMSEs decrease with the training dataset size for all predictors.
+The state-space predictor has the lowest RMSE of all predictors in all test cases, although RMSE differences decrease as the training dataset size increases.
 All predictors have lower RMSEs predicting closed-loop test data, even if they are trained on open-loop data.
 Similarly, all predictors have lower RMSEs when trained on closed-loop data, even if they are predicting open-loop test data.
-Across all dataset sizes and data configurations, the subspace predictor has the highest RMSEs, the state-space predictor has the lowest, and the other three predictors are in between.

-The righthand column in Fig. \ref{dFig} shows the sample mean control cost (which penalizes both output tracking errors and control effort) for each predictor, normalized by the oracle LQG mean cost.
-For training data gathered in open loop (top), costs decrease as the training dataset grows.
-In this case, TPC with all predictors other than the subspace predictor is within 5\% of the oracle LQG limit by $d = 100$.
-Perhaps surprisingly, costs for all predictors are systematically lower for training data gathered in closed loop (bottom).
-In this case, TPC with all predictors other than the subspace predictor is within 1\% of the LQG limit by $d = 30$.